A criterion for smooth weighted blow-downs: Introduction

 \subsection{Acknowledgements}

-We thank Dan Abramovich, Jarod Alper, Elden Elmanto, Martin Olsson, Mauro Porta and David Rydh for helpful conversations.
+We thank Dan Abramovich, Jarod Alper, Elden Elmanto, Tyson Klingner, Martin Olsson, Mauro Porta and David Rydh for helpful conversations.
+We also thank the anonymous referee for their useful suggestions.
 Michele Pernice was supported by the Knut and Alice Wallenberg foundation 2021.0291.
 Veronica Arena and Stephen Obinna were supported in part by funds from BSF grant 2018193 and NSF grant DMS-2100548.
-Siddharth Mathur is supported by FONDECYT Regular grant No. 1230402.
+Siddharth Mathur was supported by FONDECYT Regular grant No. 1230402.